solliancenet/MCW-MLOps/Hands-on lab/HOL step-by step - MLOps.md

 1. Browse to your Azure Notebooks project and navigate to `Deep Learning with Text.ipynb`.
 This is the notebook you will step thru executing in this lab.
 2. Follow the instructions within the notebook to complete the lab.
+3. In Azure Notebooks navigate to the `models` folder and download the **model.h5** file to your local disk.
+We will use the downloaded model file in the next exercise. *Note that if the downloaded file name is changed to `utf-8''model.h5`, then rename the file back to `model.h5`*

 ## Exercise 2: Registering the model